kuroppy/meta-thermo/README.md

 MetaThermo : Metagenomic Thermometer
 ====================================================

-Metagenomic Thermometer is the tool to predicting the environmental temperature from metagenomic sequences.
+Metagenomic Thermometer is the tool for predicting the environmental temperature of metagenomic samples from metagenomic sequences.

 Installation
 ---------------

-## Requirements
+### Requirements
 MetaThermo requires python packages listed below to function correctly.

- * python 3.x
+ * python>=3.6.5
  * numpy>=1.19.0

 MetaThermo also requires several executables listed below.